Jared Brossett

+Jared Christopher Brossett (born October 1982) is an American politician who served on the New Orleans City Council from 2014 to 2022, representing District D. He previously served in the Louisiana House of Representatives from 2009 to 2014, representing Orleans Parish.

 Biography

 Brossett is the son of Brenda M. Brossett and Elery Michael Brossett.
 He graduated from McDonogh 35 Senior High School in New Orleans and holds a bachelor's degree in political science from Xavier University of Louisiana.
 He is a member of the Orleans Parish Democratic Executive Committee.

 Career

 Brossett was formerly a member of the Louisiana House of Representatives, where he represented District 97 in New Orleans, Louisiana.
 He was first elected in May 2009 during a special election.
 During his years in the legislature, he was Chairperson of the Select Committee on Hurricane Recovery, where he worked to uncover the corruption and mismanagement of the state-run Katrina Recovery programs.
 Brossett also served on the Appropriations; House and Governmental Affairs; Municipal, Parochial, and Cultural Affairs; and Homeland Security committees.

-Brossett was succeeded in the House by another Democrat, Joseph Bouie, Jr., a retired professor and administrator at Southern University at New Orleans.
+Following his election to the New Orleans City Council in 2014, Brossett was succeeded in the House by another Democrat, Joseph Bouie Jr., a retired professor and administrator at Southern University at New Orleans.
 Coincidentally, Bouie had run unsuccessfully against Brossett for the City Council just a few months earlier.

+Brossett served as Chair of the New Orleans City Council's Budget, Audit and Board of Review Committee.
+He also served on the Transportation, Utilities, Government Affairs, Economic Development and Special Projects, and Community Development committees.